skuid/skuid-labs/experiments/snippets/kanbanBoards/README.md

 Here are two Skuid Kanban boards:

-1. Drag and drop opportunity planning wall.
+1. Drag-and-drop opportunity planning wall.

 Here we see opportunities.
 They are broken down into columns for each stage.
 A snippet enables drag and drop interactions, so an opportunity can be dragged from one column into another - which updates the stage name value.